lrminternship-cmd/LLM-internship-benchmark/README.md

 # NP-Hard Pac-Man -- LLM Benchmark

-Code accompanying a thesis (Psychobiology, year 3).
+Code accompanying a bachelor thesis (Psychobiology, year 3).
 The project uses a modified, NP-Hard variant of Pac-Man as a benchmark to compare the reasoning and planning ability of large language models (LLMs) with that of humans.